Skip to main content

 Will the bonded tooth look natural?

 One of the advantages of dental bonding is that the composite resin material is carefully matched to the shade of your natural teeth.
 A skilled dentist will shape and polish the material to blend seamlessly with the surrounding tooth structure.
+While bonding provides an excellent cosmetic result for many patients, it is worth noting that composite resin can gradually stain over time, particularly with regular exposure to coffee, tea, or tobacco.
+Good oral hygiene and occasional polishing during dental visits can help maintain the appearance.

 ED